5 Nutrition Tips for Athletes

 4. Drink Fluids Early and Often

-High-intensity exercise, especially in hot weather, can quickly leave you dehydrated.
-Dehydration, in turn, can hurt your performance and, in extreme cases, be life-threatening.
+Intense exercise, especially in hot weather, can quickly leave you dehydrated.
+Dehydration, in turn, can hurt your performance and, in extreme cases, threaten your life.

-"All high-intensity athletes should drink fluids early and often," says Dubost.
+"All high-intensity athletes should drink fluids early and often," Dubost says.
 "And don't wait until you're thirsty.
 By the time you feel parched, you may be seriously dehydrated."